joske/snarkos-utils/isonet/README.md

 Use this Dockerfile that installs rust and a host of nice tools and checks out snarkOS/snarkVM: https://github.com/joske/rust-ubuntu/tree/snarkos

-**make sure to checkout the snarkos branch - the master branch builds on a later non-LTS ubuntu**
+**make sure to checkout the snarkos branch - the master branch builds on latest LTS (24.04, noble)**

 Build the container